monora/tom/docs/routing-planning-process.rst

   - *TimingAtLocation* needs two attributes:

     + *Offset* which is set to the number of night shifts between departure and arrival of the section.
+The offset at the departure station (first location) must always be zero.
-    + *Timing* contains the departure or arrival time of the section.
+    + *Timing* contains the departure time for the first location (which is the departure) and or arrival time last location of the section (which is the arrival).

 * The *PlannedCalendar* of a section is optional for sections which are not *StartOfConstruction*.
   Only these must have a calendar.